-Thirty-five percent of African American workers born between 1931 and 1940 had lifetime earnings that fell into the bottom fifth of earnings received by workers born in these years.
+Thirty-five percent of African-American workers born between 1931 and 1940 had lifetime earnings that fell into the bottom fifth of earnings received by workers born in these years.
 Conversely, only 11 percent of African American workers had earnings that placed them in the highest fifth of workers.
-The median earnings of working-age African Americans who worked full-time, year round in jobs covered by Social Security in 2013 were about $36,000, compared to $43,000 for all working-age people.
+The median earnings of working-age African Americans who worked full-time, year-round in jobs covered by Social Security in 2014 were about $36,000, compared to $44,000 for all working-age people.

-The percentage of African American children who receive Social Security survivor benefits is higher than their percentage representation in the population of all children.
-Furthermore, African American men usually die at dramatically younger ages, rather than dying at or just prior to retirement.
+The percentage of African American children who received Social Security survivor benefits is higher than their percentage representation in the population of all children.
+Furthermore, while it is true that African American men die at younger ages, they usually die at dramatically younger ages, rather than dying at or just prior to retirement.

 IMPROVING SOCIAL SECURITY IS ESSENTIAL

-As we have shown, Social Security is our nation’s most important and effective income security program for American workers, retirees and their families and is even more central to the economic security of African Americans.
-Maintaining the adequacy of Social Security by improving it to better meet the needs of America’s seniors is essential.
+As we have shown, Social Security is our nation’s most important and effective income security for American workers, retirees and their families.
+Social Security is even more central to the economic security of African Americans.
+Maintaining the adequacy of Social Security by improving it so that it can better meet the needs of America’s seniors is essential.
 Toward that end, the National Committee supports a number of improvements to boost Social Security, including the following:

 · Enhance the Special Minimum Benefit.
-The “Special Minimum Benefit” is intended to provide a slightly more generous benefit to individuals who work for many years in lower-wage employment.
+The “Special Minimum Benefit” is intended to provide a more generous benefit to individuals who work for many years in lower-wage employment.
 This benefit should be updated so that more people can qualify for it, and the benefit level should be increased substantially.

-- Restore College/Vocational School Student Benefits.
+· Restore Student Benefits.
 Social Security pays benefits to children of working parents who have died, become disabled or retired.
 Benefits continue to be paid until age 18, or 19 if they are still attending high school.
 In the past, benefits for students continued until age 22 if the student attended a college or vocational school on a full-time basis.
-Restoring these benefit will help those who are having a hard time saving for their retirement because they are also helping their children reach their educational goals.
+Restoring these benefits will help those who are having a hard time saving for their retirement because they are also helping their children reach their educational goals.

 SOCIAL SECURITY DATA BASED ON RACE/ETHNICITY

-From the earliest days of the Social Security program, the Social Security Administration (SSA) has published each year information regarding Social Security beneficiaries based on their race and ethnicity.
+From the earliest days of the Social Security program, the Social Security Administration has published each year information regarding Social Security beneficiaries based on their race and ethnicity.
 Unfortunately, this practice was abandoned in 2010, leaving a very serious gap in our understanding of how this vitally important program affects African Americans, Hispanics and other racial and ethnic groups.
-We were encouraged by recent developments that indicate that SSA may reinstitute publication of some form of race/ethnicity data.

 The National Committee believes it is essential that contemporaneous programmatic data based on race and ethnicity be gathered and published by the SSA.
-As advocates for Social Security, we believe that knowing how Social Security serves communities of color is essential to defending the program from those who want to attack it as well as ensuring that the program serves our entire community as was intended.
-The National Committee praises SSA for their willingness to resume publication of some Social Security data that is specific to minority communities and encourage them to restore dissemination of all this important data.
+As advocates for Social Security, we believe that knowing how Social Security serves minority populations is essential to defending the program from those who want to attack it as well as ensuring that the program serves our entire community as was intended.
+We urge the SSA to resume publication of Social Security data that is specific to minority communities at the earliest opportunity.